 Kate was a gift - little sister to all the bigs, a determined, funny, sly smiling soccer player who battled DIPG for 17 months.
 Her loves were playing school - teacher of dolls and grading papers; American Girl dolls - dressing them up; Sorry! and Guess Who?.
 She was a fierce competitor who hated losing.
 She loved her friends - laughing and practical jokes with them; family -being with them at home to watch Supermarket Sweep & Shop Til You Drop!
 Kate was all this and more.
 Today her spirit lives on - always in our hearts.

-Honor Brock, Kate, and Claire by starting a fundraiser in honor of their chapter today!
+Honor Brock, Kate, and Alexis by starting a fundraiser in honor of their chapter today!